About Advocacy Day

 - Short, fast-paced meetings, sometimes held in small rooms or even in the hallway.

-- Sharing your story with staff or Congress members who may ask follow-up questions.
+- Sharing your story with staff or Members who may ask follow-up questions.

 While many participants find the experience empowering, this environment may be challenging for some.
 We encourage individuals and caregivers to consider these factors when deciding whether attending advocacy day is right for you.